gnosis/dex-research/dFusion/dFusionSpec.md

 ```
 The snark would check the following things:

-- priceMatrix has actually the values as induced by the hashBatchInfo
+- `priceMatrix` has actually the values as induced by the `hashBatchInfo`
-- tradingInfoMatrix S has actually the values induced by the hashBatchInfo
+- `tradingInfoMatrix` S has actually the values induced by the `hashBatchInfo`
-- verify  [ balanceTreeRootHash_I    for 0<I<=N] with balanceRootHash
+- verify  `[ balanceTreeRootHash_I    for 0<I<=N]` hashes to `balanceRootHash`

 - for order in [orders]
 	- open balance leaf of the receiving account
 	- check that the leaf is owned by sender by opening the accountIndexLeaf
 	- add trading volume to balance, if order is executed
-	- if FollowUpOrderOfAccount == 0
+	- if `FollowUpOrderOfAccount` == 0
 		- check that balance is positive
 	- else
-		Check that the other order referenced in FollowUpOrderOfAccount has the same sender or receiver and it touches the balance
+		Check that the other order referenced in `FollowUpOrderOfAccount `has the same sender or receiver and it touches the balance

 	- close balance leaf

 	- open balance leaf of the sending account
 	-check that the leaf is owned by sender
 	- subtract trading volume to balance, if order is executed
-	- if FollowUpOrderOfAccount
+	- if `FollowUpOrderOfAccount`
 		- check that balance is positive
 	- else
-		Check that the other order referenced in FollowUpOrderOfAccount has the same sender or receiver and it touches the balance
+		Check that the other order referenced in `FollowUpOrderOfAccount` has the same sender or receiver and it touches the balance

 	- recalculate the balanceRoothash with new balance leaf